Spanish Love Songs: History

-2013-2019: Formation and early releases
+2013–2019: Formation and early releases

-Spanish Love Songs was founded in 2013 in Los Angeles, California.
-They started as a trio with Dylan Slocum (vocals, guitar), Gabe Mayeshiro (bass), and Ruben Duarte (drums).
-Guitarist Kyle McAulay joined shortly after, making them a four-piece.
+Spanish Love Songs was originally formed as a trio by Slocum, Mayeshiro, and Duarte.
+McAulay joined shortly after, making them a four-piece.
 The band played their first show in August 2013.
-They began recording their debut EP which later became their debut studio album.
+They began recording their debut EP, which later became their debut studio album.
 The band released their debut studio album in March 2015 titled Giant Sings the Blues.
 The album was released through their own label.
 In 2016, the band signed with Wiretap Records and rereleased their debut album with bonus tracks.
 On October 24, 2016, the band released Little Giants, a collection of b-sides from Giant Sings the Blues.
 In 2017, keyboardist Meredith Van Woert joined the band, making them a five-piece.
 In 2018, the band released their second studio album, Schmaltz.
 On November 30, 2018, the band released a cover of "Funeral" by Phoebe Bridgers.

 2020-2022: Brave Faces Everyone and Brave Faces Etc

 In 2020, Spanish Love Songs released their third studio album titled Brave Faces Everyone.
 The album debuted at No. 21 on Vinyl Albums chart and No. 61 on the Top Album Sales chart with 2000 copies sold.
 Along with the album, the band announced a tour in the U.K. with the Menzingers and a U.S. tour with the Wonder Years.
 The tour started on January 25, 2020.
 On July 14, 2021, the band released "Phantom Limb", a track from the Brave Faces Everyone sessions, along with a cover of "Blacking Out the Friction" by Death Cab for Cutie.
 On October 28, 2021, the band released a cover of "I Miss You" by Blink-182.
 On February 1, 2022, the band announced Brave Faces, Etc., a complete reimagining of Brave Faces Everyone, along with the release of the lead singles, new versions of "Generation Loss" and "Optimism (As a Radical Life Choice)".
+Three additional singles appeared on digital platforms in the weeks leading into the album’s release on April 15.

-On February 24, a new version of "Dolores" was released.
-On March 16, a new version of "Losers 2".
-The band released the final teaser track, "Kick", on April 6.
-On April 15, the band released Brave Faces, Etc. On August 4th, 2022, the band released a cover of "We’ve Had Enough" by Alkaline Trio.
+On August 4, 2022, the band released a cover of "We’ve Had Enough" by Alkaline Trio, as part of a compilation album for their label, Pure Noise Records.

-2023-Present: Upcoming fourth studio album

-On August 31, 2022, the band confirmed it had wrapped its fourth studio album recording via Instagram.
+2023–present: No Joy

+Beginning on March 8, 2023, the band began digitally releasing a series of cover songs, which, on April 25, was packaged as the Doom & Gloom Sessions.
+Its four songs were originally performed (respectively) by The Killers, Jimmy Eat World, Rilo Kiley, and Grandaddy.

+On May 17, the band released a music video for "Haunted", the lead single from their fourth studio album, No Joy - itself released on August 25, 2023.

+On October 9, 2025, the band released the singles "Cocaine and Lexapro" which featured Kevin Devine and "Berlin" featuring Tigers Jaw for the upcoming EP "A Brief Intermission in the Flattening of Time" set to release on November 21, 2025.
+A third single was released on October 23, 2025, "Heavenhead" which featured illuminati hotties.